 Earlier this year, Genesis have “reunited” for a brand new documentary about the history of the band.
 The result ist called Together And Apart (for the BBC broadcast) or Sum Of The Parts (for the North American Broadcast and the DVD / Blu-ray release.
 The documentary is 90 minutes long, spanning the whole career of the band.

 The new documentary will be premiered in London on 2nd October and broadcast schedules on TV will follow after that.
 In the UK, the BBC will show Together And Apart on 4th October at 9.15pm.
-Details can be found on this website.
-Meanwhile, the North American broadcast with the title Sum of The Parts will happen on 10th October on Showtime at 8pm E.T. (click here for details).
-The documentary will be broadcasted shortly after the release of the new career spanning 3CD-set R-Kive, which will be released on 29th September.
+Meanwhile, the North American broadcast with the title Sum of The Parts will happen on 10th October on Showtime at 8pm E.T.
+The documentary will be broadcast shortly after the release of the new career spanning 3CD-set R-Kive, which will be released on 29th September.

 Sum Of The Parts will also be released on Blu-ray and DVD in November.